 alternate provider may not be limited by this section.
+A retail end use customer purchasing power from an alternate provider shall not pay any portion of the cost of power purchased by the department, or related financing costs, except as set forth herein in subdivisions (d), (e), and (f).

-(e) On and after the effective date of this section, the
+(d) Within 60 days of the effective date of this section, the

-commission specifymay limit the right of a retail end use customer, who
+commission shall promulgate rules to implement this section, which rules shall specify the right of a retail end use customer, who

 purchases power from an electrical corporation, to purchase

-power from an alternate provider to the extent the commission

-determines to be necessary to ensure satisfaction of any power
+power from an alternate provider.
+Such rules shall ensure satisfaction of any power

 purchase obligation or bond obligation incurred by the